foxfixfax/PyCCE/docs/source/utilities.rst

-Utility functions
+Utility Functions
 ====================================================================

-Here are the various functions used throughout the **pyCCE** code.
+Here are the various functions used throughout the **PyCCE** code.
 There is no real structure in this section.

 .. automodule:: pycce.filter
    :members: